Ergodic process: Electronics

 Each resistor has an associated thermal noise that depends on the temperature.
 Take N resistors (N should be very large) and plot the voltage across those resistors for a long period.
 For each resistor you will have a waveform.
 Calculate the average value of that waveform; this gives you the time average.
 There are N waveforms as there are N resistors.
 These N plots are known as an ensemble.
 Now take a particular instant of time in all those plots and find the average value of the voltage.
-That gives you the ensemble average for each plot.
+That gives you the ensemble average for all plot.
 If ensemble average and time average are the same then it is ergodic.